juaninicolai/chronocademy/NOTES.md

 - Implement Skills Page

+  - validate email on next
   - initialize initial signup state as null to prevent pages from being accessible if not going through flow
-  - do backend stuff (database schemas, apis or form actions and mark skills to teach / learn and wire up on frontend)
-  - render available skills as select options
-  - finish sign up transaction
-  - countries, skills, timezone table seeding
-  - validate email on next

-- Refine:
+  - use countries, timezone, language from database (add seed)
   - disable add language by default
   - change birthdate to text input box

+- Refine:
+  - protect login pages when there is an active session, redirect users to /app (consider using layout)
   - make profile description non mandatory
     - placeholder: example
     - tip statement in a label
   - add "back" button in signup journey (try to save state when going back)
-  - protect signup and login pages when there is an active session, redirect users to /app

 Nice to Have: